 This is a long-overdue feature for which many of us have been waiting.
 It’s very self-explanatory:

 “Oracle Commerce Cloud now includes API only support for setting up a default parent collection both per catalog and per product.
 Specifically, it supports setting up:

 The real use for this feature is to be able to use the breadcrumb functionality.
-It is hard for merchants with multiple catalogs, sites, etc where the challenge is associating collections with default parent collection per catalog, without which it became non-navigable via the breadcrumb.
+It’s hard for businesses with multiple catalogs, sites, etc., where the challenge is associating collections with default parent collection per catalog, without which it became non-navigable via the breadcrumb.

-When you do enable the feature it’s important to remember and set server-side 301 redirects to the old URLs under different collections in order to tell Google to index the new URL formed by this association.
+When you do enable the feature, it’s important to remember and set server-side 301 redirects to the old URLs under different collections in order to tell Google to index the new URL formed by this association.

-For detailed release notes please check out Oracle’s release notes in the customer connect section.
+For detailed release notes, please check out Oracle’s release notes in the customer connect section.
 If you’d like to implement any of these features or talk to us about how to leverage this then feel free to schedule time with us.